rhdhorchestrator/orchestrator-go-operator/docs/main/README.md

 > - `GITHUB_TOKEN`: This value is prompted from the user during script execution and is not predefined.
 > - `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`: The value for both these fields are used to authenticate against
     GitHub.
 For more information open this [link](https://backstage.io/docs/auth/github/provider/).
+> - `GITLAB_HOST` and `GITLAB_TOKEN`: The value for both these fields are used to authenticate against
+    GitLab.
 > - `ARGOCD_URL`: This value is dynamically obtained based on the first ArgoCD instance available.
 > - `ARGOCD_USERNAME`: Default value is set to `admin`.
-> - `ARGOCD_PASSWORD`: This value is dynamically obtained based on the first ArgoCD instance available.
+> - `ARGOCD_PASSWORD`: This value is dynamically obtained based on the ArgoCD instance available.

 Keys will not be added to the secret if they have no values associated.
 So for instance, when deploying in a cluster without the GitOps operators, the `ARGOCD_URL`, `ARGOCD_USERNAME` and `ARGOCD_PASSWORD` keys will be omitted in the